WittmannF/fastai-dlpt2-notes/lesson-8.md

 - m2 receives weights
 - time the usage of matrix multiplication
     - result 800ms
-- the multiplication is quite slow.
-Let's try to speed it up 50000
+- **the multiplication is quite slow.
+Let's try to speed it up**

 #### Elementwise operations
-a receives a tensor
+- a receives a tensor
-b receives another nesor
+- b receives another nesor
-sum both tensors
+- sum both tensors
-a less tham b conveted to a float and get their mean m receives a tensor matrix
+- a less tham b conveted to a float and get their mean
+- m receives a tensor matrix

 **calculate frobenius norm**
 - trying to translate equations into code